GSA/digitalgov.gov/content/resources/how-to-present-like-a-pro.md

 ## Related links/resources

 You may have the “zoomies,” the feeling that you will never be able to do this well.
-Don’t despair…you can become a deft and talented expert using video streaming technologies.
+Don’t despair...you can become a deft and talented expert using video streaming technologies.
 Most of them work basically the same way.
 Real skill comes from learning where additional features are located in different areas of the interface, speed of finding and activating features, etc.— and that happens only with practice.

 The following training resources are available online and helpful for learning how to appear to be a polished and suave presenter or instructor: